Jackzmc/flashforge-api-server/README.md

 The server by default listens on `localhost:8080`.

+# Features

+* Notifications on job completion (to email, or webhook such as Discord)
+  * Including image of result
+* API Wrappers (Info, Status, Temperature, Head Position, Progress)
+* Camera Proxy
+  * Allows multiple clients to view stream at once

 ## Tested Printers
 Should work in theory on all the supported printers of flashforge-finder-api
 * Flashforge Adventuer 5M Pro - Firmware v2.7.9